77. The Harvest Reaped From a Trial

 I then read God’s words: “Who of the whole of mankind is not cared for in the eyes of the Almighty?
 Who does not live in the midst of the Almighty’s predestination?
 Does man’s life and death happen by his own choice?
 Does man control his own fate?
 Many people cry out for death, yet it is far away from them; many people want to be those who are strong in life and fear death, yet unbeknownst to them, the day of their demise draws near, plunging them into the abyss of death; many people look to the skies and sigh deeply; many people cry great, wailing sobs; many people fall amidst trials; and many people become prisoners of temptation.
 Though I do not appear in person to allow man to behold Me clearly, many people fear seeing My face, deeply afraid that I will strike them down, that I will snuff them out.
 Does man truly know Me, or does he not?” (“Chapter 11” of God’s Words to the Entire Universe in The Word Appears in the Flesh).
 God’s words showed me that the flesh and souls of man have their source in God.
 Life and death are in God’s hands, and we have no say in it.
 As created beings, we should submit to God’s arrangements.
 Realizing this, I didn’t feel so afraid of dying anymore.
 I silently made a resolution: “No matter how my operation goes, whether I live or die, I hand my life over to God and submit to His rule.”

 Once I had submitted, I felt a great wave of peace in my heart.
 I prayed nonstop as I was being taken into the operating room.
-Afterward, the doctor said that it had gone really well, but that, whatever the case, the removed lump still had to be tested to know how things would go.
+Afterward, the doctor said that it had gone really well, but the removed lump still had to be tested to know how things would go.
 I thought, “The operation went so well because God was protecting me.”
 I saw other patients coming back from their operations feeling really weak and disoriented whereas I felt fine and was in good spirits.
 The others in my ward said I didn’t look like I’d had an operation at all.
 I kept thanking God in my heart for this.
 I also thought, “I found that lump on my breast six years ago.
 If it were cancer, surely it would have worsened ages ago.
 But I haven’t felt bad at all over all this time.
 Maybe it isn’t cancer.
 And even if it is, I believe that God is almighty and He will make it all right.”
 I’d heard before about some brothers and sisters who relied on God when they got really sick and witnessed God’s wondrous deeds.
 I’d always made sacrifices for God, so He was certain to protect me.

 Three days later, I went to get my results, full of hope, but all my hopes turned to despair: It really was cancer.